 If your GPA is within a reasonable range of the 2.7 requirement, go ahead and apply.
-If you are chosen to be an ambassador, your status will be reassessed once the spring semester grades come out.
-If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the fall 2018 semester.
+If you are chosen to be an ambassador, your status will be reassessed once the spring 2024 semester grades are available.
+If at that time your GPA does not meet the requirement, your status will remain on hold and can be evaluated again after the fall 2024 semester.

 Yes.
-If a candidate is strong enough, the selection committee may certainly choose a student who may be gone for a semester, especially if that student is not graduating in May 2019.
+If a candidate is strong enough, the selection committee may choose a student who may be gone for a semester, especially if that student is not graduating in May 2025.

 - Academic strength: Students who can take on the ambassador responsibilities without affecting their academic standing.